MetPX/sarracenia/doc/design/scope.rst

 If A ´knows´ that C is reachable through B, then also put on xto_B.

-either a dd_sender on A or a dd_subscribe on B is subscribed to xto_B and does the data transfer.
+either a sr_sender on A or a sr_subscribe on B is subscribed to xto_B and does the data transfer.

-The dd_sender on A will then re-announce... where?
+The sr_sender on A will then re-announce... where?
 	as B(!) on from_A ? on B ??
 	as A on from_A ? ?? <-- makes more sense::